Purpose Statement and Values

 - Internal Lines of Communication.
-Purdue actively fosters dialogue among management and employees.
-Our goal is that all employees should know who to turn to when seeking answers to questions or reporting possible code violations, and should be able to do so without fear of retribution.
+We actively foster dialogue among management and employees.
+Our goal is that all employees should know who to turn to when seeking answers to questions or reporting possible Code violations and should be able to do so without fear of retribution.
 To that end, we have adopted open-door policies, as well as confidentiality and non-retaliation policies.
-We have a confidential, toll-free Purdue Ethics & Compliance Hotline (1-877-PURDUE1) through which employees and persons outside of Purdue may report any concerns or suspected violations of law, regulation, or Purdue policy.
+We have a confidential, toll-free Integrity Helpline (1-877-PURDUE1) through which employees and persons outside of our organization may report any concerns or suspected violations of law, regulation, or policy.

 - Auditing and Monitoring.
-Purdue’s Ethics and Compliance Program includes efforts to monitor, audit, and evaluate adherence to Purdue’s compliance policies and procedures.
+Our Ethics & Compliance Program includes efforts to monitor, audit, and evaluate adherence to compliance policies and procedures.
 In accordance with the HHS-OIG Guidance, the nature, extent, and frequency of our compliance monitoring and auditing may vary according to new regulatory requirements, changes in business practices, and other considerations.

 - Responding to Potential Violations.
-Purdue’s Ethics and Compliance Program sets forth clear, disciplinary consequences of violating a law or Purdue policy.
+Our Ethics & Compliance Program sets forth clear, disciplinary consequences of violating a law or policy.
 While each situation will be considered on a case-by-case basis, we will utilize disciplinary action to address inappropriate conduct and deter future violations.

 - Corrective Action Procedures.
 A compliance program increases the likelihood of identifying and preventing unlawful and unethical behavior.
 However, HHS-OIG recognizes that even an effective compliance program may not prevent all violations.
-As such, our Ethics and Compliance Program requires Purdue to respond promptly to potential violations of law, regulation, or Purdue policy.
+As such, our Ethics & Compliance Program requires us to respond promptly to potential violations of law, regulation, or policy.
 Then we can assess whether the violation is due to gaps in our policies, practices, or internal controls, take appropriate disciplinary action, and work to prevent future violations.

 Declaration Clause for California, as of July 1, 2018